ferdinand-koenig/insight-bridge/README.md

       | `dev`       | Developer tooling for linting, formatting, and pre-commit hooks              | `pre-commit`, `ruff`                                                                                                                             |
       | *(none)*    | Only the shared dependencies used in both ingest and inference               | `langchain`, `faiss-cpu`, `sentence-transformers`, `gradio`, `pyyaml`, `huggingface-hub`, `rich`, `langchain-community`, `langchain-huggingface` |

-   > **Important:** Due to a bug in Poetry, when installing with the `--with` flag to specify dependency groups, you also need to explicitly exclude other groups using the `--without` flag.
-Otherwise, unwanted groups like inference
-      (which includes packages heavily dependent on environment and likely to fail like) may still be installed.

 3. [Development only] Install pre-commit
     ```bash